PowerDAG: Supervisory Agentic AI System for Automating Distribution Grid Analysis: Related Works

 \subsection{Retrieval of Relevant Exemplars}

-One can reduce the overall context in a prompt by isolating relevant context.
-Retrieval-Augmented Generation (RAG) uses embedding similarity to retrieve external knowledge, and conditions the model's generation on this retrieved context \cite{lewis2020retrieval}.
-Many systems implement dense retrieval by indexing exemplar candidates in a vector store and selecting the top-$k$ nearest neighbors under cosine similarity \cite{karpukhin2020dense,rubin2022learning,Luo2023DrICLDI}.
-Some deployments filter exemplar candidates using a minimum similarity threshold, either alone or combined with top-$k$, to reduce low-relevance context \cite{huang2024survey,gupta2024comprehensive}.
-For procedural exemplars that codify expert experience and record executable multi-step tool use, such as call ordering, argument patterns, and intermediate-state handoffs, fixed top-$k$ retrieval creates a coverage-noise trade-off.

-\cite{liu2024lost,ram2023context}.
-This issue is particularly acute for tool-calling and execution agents, where retrieved content must encode executable structure—call ordering, argument patterns, and prerequisite dependencies—rather than narrative descriptions \cite{badmus2025powerchain}.
+Retrieval-Augmented Generation (RAG) reduces prompt context by fetching task-relevant content via embedding similarity and conditioning the model on the retrieved results~\cite{lewis2020retrieval}.
+Many systems implement dense retrieval by indexing exemplar candidates in a vector store and selecting the top-$k$ nearest neighbors under cosine similarity~\cite{Luo2023DrICLDI}.
+Some deployments filter exemplar candidates using a minimum similarity threshold, either alone or combined with top-$k$, to exclude low-relevance exemplars~\cite{huang2024survey}.
+For procedural exemplars that encode executable multi-step tool use, including call ordering, argument patterns, and state handoffs, fixed top-$k$ retrieval either omits relevant workflows for small $k$ or injects irrelevant context noise for large $k$~\cite{liu2024lost}.
+For tool-calling and execution agents, retrieved content must encode executable structure, including call ordering, argument patterns, and prerequisite dependencies, rather than narrative descriptions~\cite{BADMUS2027113555}.